up42/docs/source/reference/glossary.rst

       A :term:`block` that has access restrictions from a commercial and/or legal perspective.

-   quicklooks
+   quicklook
-      A low resolution RGB bitmap image for previewing a given output.
+      A low resolution raster file of the actual image.
+Quicklooks allow quick assessment, previewing and browsing before loading the actual image.

    task
       A block in the context of a job, e.g., the :ref:`Pleiades data